agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 starts to suck even more." to "Winning against someone who has forever practiced only this, ...".
 There is nothing inbetween that connects these two sentences.
-Instead I think it would be better if I said something like the following, to ensure flow.
+Instead I think it would be better if I said something like the following, to ensure flow:

 "But what if your revenge attempt fails?
 Your life then starts to suck even more.
 Unless you are like the Queen Bee or Mr. popular, the chances of your revenge failing (i.e., life sucking even more) is quite high.
 So the way ahead seems to be to deliberately practice attacking and getting better at it.
-Is that it? is this the whole picture? ..."
+Is that it?
+Is this the whole picture? ..."

 0.5-0